 166:37:02 Young: Yeah.

 166:37:04 Duke: Okay, Tony.
 They're are not any house-size rocks, but the biggest ones are maybe 5 meters.
-(Pause) And it's really smooth except for these big rocks out here.
+(Pause) And it (meaning the surface they are driving on)'s really smooth except for these big rocks out here.
 It's smooth going.

 166:37:23 Duke: There's a real fresh little crater right there.
 See the rays...